Balaje/MultiScaleFEM.jl/README.md

 ### Rate of convergence of the multiscale method
 -------

 All the rate of convergence examples can be found inside the folder `HigherOrderMS/`.
-The script `HigherOrderMS/rate_of_convergence_eg1.jl` contains the code to perform convergence analysis for the smooth diffusion case, whereas `HigherOrderMS/rate_of_convergence_eg2.jl` and `HigherOrderMS/rate_of_convergence_eg3.jl` contains the code to solve the problem with oscillatory and random diffusion coefficients, respectively.
+The script `HigherOrderMS/1d_rate_of_convergence_Poisson.jl` contains the code to study the convergence rates for the Poisson equation.

 #### Smooth Diffusion Coefficients
 -------